aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

 our `TicketGetFunction` Lambda function and the `POST` method calling our `TicketPostFunction` Lambda function.
 You can also see that an empty DynamoDB table was set up as well as IAM roles to allow our functions to speak to DynamoDB.

+TODO: Instructions for setting up DynamoDB global table.
+MUST DO THIS BEFORE NEXT STEP.
+CANT HAVE DATA IN TABLE BEFORE SETTING UP GLOBAL REPLOICATION

 You can confirm that your API is working by copying your API URL and appending `/ticket` to it before navigating to it into your browser.
 It should return the following: